Mister Jip: Fictional character biography

 Through Night, Jip later fomented battle between the possessed Dagger and members of X-Factor.
 The plot was foiled by Cloak, but Dagger was blinded as a result.
 Jip was revealed as the master of the insane former priest Francis Delgado.
-Jip was revealed to have restored Brigid O'Reilly and made her his spy by replacing one of her eyes with one of his own.
+Jip was revealed to have restored Brigid O'Reilly and made her his spy by replacing one of her eyes with one of his.

 Jip also used the X-Men as his agents once during the events of Atlantis Attacks.
 He repulsed an attempt by the members of the Serpent Society to steal one of his mystical artifacts.
 He temporarily switched the minds of the captive Dazzler and Diamondback into each other's bodies.
 He fomented a battle between the X-Men and the Serpent Society.
 However, he failed to prevent the theft of his artifact by Sidewinder and Diamondback, who turned it over to their clients Ghaur and Llyra.

 Mister Jip later bargained with Doctor Doom to trade Dagger for a book of black magic in Doom's possession.
 Jip murdered Francis Delgado and usurped his body.
-As Delgado, he murdered Father Michael Bowen, Dagger's uncle, and in disguise accompanied Dagger to Latveria.
+As Delgado, he murdered Michael Bowen, Dagger's uncle, and accompanied Dagger to Latveria.
 Jip's attempt to deliver Dagger to Doctor Doom was foiled by Cloak, Night, Brigid O'Reilly and "Rusty" Nales.
-Jip restored Dagger's sight, but was seemingly destroyed by a "bullet of living darkness" formed by Night and fired by Rusty.
+Jip restored Dagger's sight, but was seemingly destroyed by Night.

 Powers and abilities

 Mister Jip possesses vast magical abilities, especially in the realm of black magic.
 He has the ability to manipulate magical forces for a variety of effects, including teleportation, energy projection, physical malleability, the ability to cancel out or tamper with the magic of others, and the tapping of extra-dimensional energy by invoking entities or objects of power existing in dimensions tangential to Earth's through the recitation of spells.
 He can create illusions, observe other places by scrying and conjure into being mindless minions to perform simple tasks, like a flying creature that he uses as his spy.
 He uses a large part of these powers to mask his presence to hide himself from more powerful mages like Doctor Strange.

-Jip can grant powers to others, but always asks a price in return.

 His most important ability is the ability to take over a host body, adding his victim's life span to his own.
 To do this, he has to initiate a process where he removes the ties between his victim's body and soul and absorb the body into his own.

-This ability has several limitations though: